 What actually happened

 The 2013-2014 heating season began under inventory pressure.
 The 2013 corn harvest was unusually wet across the Midwest, with average moisture content at harvest several percentage points higher than the multi-year average.
 The result was a sustained autumn propane demand pull for crop drying that drew PADD 2 (Midwest) propane inventory to seasonally low levels by early December.
-EIA Weekly Petroleum Status Report data shows PADD 2 inventory entering January 2014 at roughly 20 million barrels, below the multi-year minimum for that date and far below the typical 30 to 50 million barrel range.
+EIA Weekly Petroleum Status Report data shows PADD 2 propane and propylene stocks entering January 2014 at 13.1 million barrels, already below the multi-year minimum for that date, then draining to 8.8 million barrels by 24 January, a draw of roughly 1.4 million barrels per week through the cold snap.

 On 6 January 2014, a polar vortex disruption pulled Arctic air south across the central United States, producing sustained sub-zero temperatures across the Midwest, Plains, and Northeast for the better part of two weeks.
 Heating demand for propane (and natural gas, and heating oil) surged.
 The propane delivery system in the Midwest, already short of inventory and already running at peak truck deployment, could not keep up.
 Many propane dealers ran out of supply for residential customers.

 By mid-January, twenty-six states had declared propane shortage emergencies and the federal government had issued hours-of-service waivers for propane delivery drivers.
-Mont Belvieu spot prices doubled in two weeks, from approximately 90 cents per gallon at year-end 2013 to over $2.00 per gallon by mid-January.
-Residential prices followed with the typical lag: the EIA monthly residential figure rose from $2.89 per gallon in December 2013 to $3.66 in January 2014 to $4.011 in February 2014, the all-time record.
+Mont Belvieu spot, already elevated from the corn-drying draw, climbed from $1.27 per gallon at year-end 2013 to a peak of $1.695 on 30 January 2014.
+The retail response was far more violent than the hub move: the weekly residential survey jumped from $2.96 to the all-time record of $4.010 in a single week (week ending 27 January 2014), and the monthly average rose from $2.692 in December 2013 to $3.165 in January and $3.692 in February.
 Some retail spot prices reportedly exceeded $5 per gallon at the height of the shortage, particularly in rural areas with limited alternative supply.

 The three-factor recipe